What is Biological Activated Carbon?

 Finally, the adsorption capacity will be required if the water contains the continuous or episodic presence of micropollutants such as synthetic organic chemicals, pesticides, etc. Carbon service lives of one to two years are common under these conditions.
 However, monitoring breakthrough of the contaminants may be needed for better predictions.

 For high quality raw water, for which small reductions in DOC and DBP precursors are sufficient to meet the treatment objectives, and that do not contain micropollutants of concern or taste- and odor-causing compounds, biological activity on to GAC may suffice and significant physical adsorption may not be required.
-Under these conditions, the service life of the carbon may be limited by the buildup of metals and refractory organics on the carbon that would significantly reduce biological activity.
+Under these conditions, the service life of the active carbon may be limited by the buildup of metals and refractory organics on the carbon that would significantly reduce biological activity.
 Finally, metals buildup and high organic loadings will have a negative effect on the quality of the carbon and subsequent reactivated product if reactivation is used.
 For all these reasons, service lives of two to five years are recommended.